 Here's the anatomy of a sales manager job description so that you can get started finding the right person to take your organization's sales goals to the next level:

 Writing a job description to attract top-quality candidates can be difficult, but we'll guide you through the process.
-Want to get straight to a template?
-Click here.
-Looking to hire a different role on your sales team?
-Check out The Ultimate Guide to Sales Hiring.
+You can use the resource below to follow along.

-HubSpot's Sales Interview Kit has a job description template you can use when hiring sales managers.
-Plus, we've also thrown in sales interview questions and a candidate scorecard for a more universal interviewing process.
+sales hiring and interviewing kit which includes the candidate scorecard template and a sales manager job description template HubSpot's Sales Interview Kit has a job description template you can use when hiring sales managers.
+Plus, we've thrown in sales interview questions and a candidate scorecard for a more universal interviewing process.
 Click here to download the kit for free.

 Here are some sales manager responsibilities to add to your job description.

 Forecasting is critical for setting sales goals that drive business growth.
-Experienced sales managers should understand how to create realistic sales forecasts factoring in historical data and your company’s business objectives.
+Experienced sales managers should understand how to create realistic sales forecasts after factoring in historical data, market conditions, and your company’s business objectives.
+A good sales manager will also unite these forecasts with marketing acquisition objectives and continuously engage with the marketing team.

 Want a more interesting — and often more comprehensive — way to communicate these responsibilities beyond the typical bulleted list?
 Describe a "week in the life of" your sales manager.